stripe/stripe-identity-react-native/README.md

 - Compatible with apps targeting iOS 13.0 or above.
 - Run `pod install` in your `ios` directory to ensure that you also install the required native dependencies.
 - Stripe Identity requires access to the device’s camera to capture identity documents.
 To enable your app to request camera permissions:
-  - Open your project’s Info.plist in Xcode.
+  - Open your project’s `Info.plist`.
   - Add the `NSCameraUsageDescription` key.
-  - Add a string value that explains to your users why your app requires camera permissions, something like:
-    > This app uses the camera to take a picture of your identity documents.
+  - Add a string value that explains to your users why your app requires camera permissions(e.g `This app uses the camera to take a picture of your identity documents.`).

 ## Usage example